- Calendar of Events

 Is it hot in there?

 Yes.
 In a word, yes.
 I have to laugh at how many people think there are personal air conditioning units inside.
 Where in the world would they go?
-But this is why the characters are only out for a little bit at a time -- from 20 to 45 minutes, depending on location and time of year.
+But this is why the characters are only out for short times -- from 20 to 45 minutes, depending on location and time of year.
 When Pluto has to go get a drink, please let him go.
 He will be right back.

 Is it heavy?